Everything you need to know about the SATs tests in the UK

 The range for scaled score is 85-115 with 100 being the ‘expected standard’.

-For KS1 marks, the teacher assess the SATs test and is able to include teacher assessment and classwork marks.
+For KS1 marks, the teacher assesses the SATs test and can include teacher assessment and classwork marks.

 For KS2 marks, the assessment is externally marked.

 Each school’s results is available to the head teacher in July; Parents will receive a scaled score and whether their child has achieved the expected standard, exceeded it, or fell below it.

 This information will then be public available in December 2024 to make the primary school leagues table.
 You can see how your child’s school has historically done on the Department of Education (DfE) website school leagues.